goat-community/goat-docs/docs/map/filter.md

 </div>

-Or you can **remove the whole filter** by clicking on `Clear Filter` on the bottom of the Filter menu.
+Or you can **remove the whole filter** by clicking on `Clear Filter` at the bottom of the Filter menu.

 <div style={{ display: 'flex', flexDirection: 'column', alignItems: 'center' }}>